 Are Greyhounds indoor dogs?
 Do they need a coat in the winter?
 Swimming?

 Yes!
 Greyhounds are definitely indoor dogs.
 Their fur is very short with no undercoat, and they have minimal body fat for insulation.
 This makes them very sensitive to temperature extremes in heat or cold.

-They will need a coat for New England winters, but the temperature at which it is needed depends on the individual dog.
-Some dogs are chilly and will shiver at anything below 50 degrees F, while others like to play in the snow and won’t need a coat unless it is below freezing.
+They will need a coat if it’s cold outside.
+Some dogs are chilly and will shiver at anything below 55 degrees F, while others like to play in the snow and won’t need a coat unless playing for long periods.
 The dog’s body language will tell you when they need to be bundled up and when they don’t.
 Greyhound vendors also make raincoats, lightweight sweaters, and pajamas for every season.

 Greyhounds are also sensitive to heat, so caution must be taken not to exercise excessively in very warm weather and to provide plenty of cool water.
-Many Greyhounds like to cool themselves by lying down in kiddie pools or in the water at the beach but may not be excellent swimmers.
-Care must be taken to assess your pet’s ability to swim.
+Many Greyhounds like to cool themselves by lying down in kiddie pools or in the water at the beach.
+Greyhounds generally can not swim and must be watched carefully near water.

 Most Greyhounds do ride well in the car.
 Many have been transported on dog haulers to different tracks during their racing career.